Our Top Four World-Building Myths

 The most important thing to consider is this: is having magic in your world serving your story or is it just...there?

 What do you think?
-If you're ready for an outside perspective to help you with your world-building and any of the pieces related to that, contact Andrew regarding his one-on-one world-building consultations.
+If you're ready for an outside perspective to help you with your world-building and any of the pieces related to that, check out Andrew's one-on-one World-Building Coaching!
 You can also check out our digital store for world-building resources.

 Stay connected with news and updates!